Ouranosinc/Magpie/docs/glossary.rst

         A :term:`Permission` that has been completely resolved according to all applicable contexts, that indicates the final granted or denied result.
 See also :ref:`Effective Permissions` section.

+    External Providers
+        Set of all known user-identity :term:`Provider` defined externally to `Magpie`.
+Each of these :term:`Provider` require specific connection methodologies, as configured in :mod:`magpie.security`.
+        See also :ref:`Authentication Providers` section for details.

     Group
         Entity on which :term:`Permission` over a :term:`Service` or :term:`Resource` can be applied.
 Any :term:`User` can be set as a member of any number of :term:`Group`, making it inherit all applicable set of